6 Tips for surviving a PMDD crisis

 What’s Peer Support?

-Peer Support comes from people (adequately trained) who share your own experience and offer their knowledge and help both emotionally and sometimes also practically.
+Peer Support comes from people (adequately trained) who share your own experience and offer their knowledge and help emotionally and sometimes practically.

 Who better than someone who has walked (or is walking) your own path can understand how you feel when you are in a crisis?
-Peer Supporters offer their time and experience to help those in need, those who have just taken the rough road, those who are in the middle of the tunnel and find it hard to see the light at the end of it, and those who are hopeless.
-Sometimes it’s easier to open up to a stranger and show our most intimate emotions and feelings.
-Just because these people are in the same boat, they don’t need to ask questions to understand and show superior empathy.
+Peer Supporters offer their time and experience to help those in need, those who have just taken the rough road, those who are in the middle of the tunnel and find it hard to see the light at the end, and those who are hopeless.
+Sometimes, opening up to a stranger and showing our most intimate emotions and feelings is easier.
+Just because these people are in the same boat, they don’t need to ask questions to understand, and they show greater empathy.
 Which, in the end, is what we need.
-Talking to someone will not erase the wounds and make the pain go away, but it will make us feel less alone, part of a community of strong and inspirational women.
+Talking to someone will not erase the wounds and make the pain disappear, but it will make us feel less alone, part of a community of strong and inspirational women.

 IAPMD has recently introduced a new peer support system.
-They teamed up with Hey Peers, a video chat app that allows you to support discussions with other people on a similar journey.
+They teamed up with Hey Peers, a video chat app allowing you to support discussions with others on a similar journey.
 The sessions are led by Peer Support Facilitators who are part of the IAPMD team.
 They have experienced PMDD in person and want to help make the journey easier for others.
-You can find more information on their page dedicated to Video Support Groups.
+You can find more information on their page, which is dedicated to Video Support Groups.

 4. Get to know your cycle

-Maybe this should be the first helpful suggestion, but they’re not thought in a specific order, really.
+Maybe this should be the first helpful suggestion, but they’re not really thought of in a specific order.

-Knowing your own cycle, your body and how it changes over the month is essential to meet the different needs that your body and mind need in those different stages.
+Knowing your own cycle, your body, and how it changes over the month is essential to meeting the different needs of your body and mind in those various stages.
 This allows you to anticipate when you will be at your best and when you will be at your worst and, consequently, schedule and/or postpone certain activities.

 Below are some practices you should consider adding to your routine: they will help you become more aware of yourself and your cycle.

 - Plan activities that will relax you.
-When you feel down, depressed, or anxious, rather than stubbornly continuing what you had planned to do, change your plan.
+When you feel down, depressed, or anxious, change your plan rather than stubbornly continue what you had planned to do.
 Try something else, something different, something to help you empty your head, to relax, to give you inner peace.
 Don’t be afraid to experiment: have you always thought you’d like to try gardening?
 Do it!
-You would like to try a new recipe, but you are not sure if it will be good?
+Would you like to try a new recipe but are unsure if it will be good?
 What does it matter!?
 The important thing is that, while you prepare it, it makes you feel good.
-It’s not the result that matters but the path you take to reach it.
+It’s not the result but the path you take to reach it.
 It was during a crisis that, totally by chance, I discovered how cooking a new recipe is one of my relaxing activities.

 - Create a Self-care box.
-Take a box that you like, buy one, or make it yourself as you most like if you are a creative person.
+Take a box you like, buy one, or make it yourself as you like if you are creative.
 Put in it any objects that have the power to make you feel better and which you can rely on when you’re not at the top: body and skincare products, photos, letters, journals, essential oils, books, a gift from a loved one, anything you care about.
-For example, my Self-care box contains: my lavender eye cushion (which since I discovered I carry with me like a Linus blanket!), essential oils (Lavender, Grapefruit, and Frankincense among my favourites), hand lotion, earbuds, my journal (another Linus blanket!)
+For example, my Self-care box contains my lavender eye cushion (which I carry with me like a Linus blanket!), essential oils (Lavender, Grapefruit, and Frankincense among my favourites), hand lotion, earbuds, my journal (another Linus blanket!)

 - Communicate with your partner/family.
-How often have you felt alone and abandoned, thinking that no one around you cares?
+How often have you felt alone and abandoned, thinking no one around you cared?
 When you’re in the whirlwind spiral, it’s hard to see things for what they are, and you confuse your negative thoughts with reality.
 Helping someone is complicated, especially if they don’t accept help.
-Many times people around us have no idea what’s going on in our minds, and even if they would like to help, they don’t know how to do it.
+People around us often have no idea what’s going on in our minds, and even if they would like to help, they don’t know how to do it.
 Asking for help is not a sign of weakness; far from it!
 It’s a sign that you’ve become more aware of yourself, of what you need to feel good.
 It’s a sign that you’re getting stronger.
 Involving those who love you is fundamental to overcoming the crisis and strengthening relations with them.

 5. Look after your Physical Wellbeing

 - Sleep!
-Before talking about nutrition and exercise, our body and mind need to rest before eating and moving.
-From my experience and from many readings, I believe that the importance of a good night’s sleep is one of the most underestimated things ever.
-Did you know that, while you sleep, your body regenerates, your memory and your emotions consolidate?
-Conversely, the lack of adequate sleep compromises your immune, digestive and cardiovascular systems and stress response.
+Before discussing nutrition and exercise, our body and mind need to rest before eating and moving.
+From my experience and many readings, I believe the importance of a good night’s sleep is one of the most underestimated things ever.
+Did you know that your body regenerates while you sleep, and your memory and emotions consolidate?
+Conversely, inadequate sleep compromises your immune, digestive and cardiovascular systems and stress response.

 - Eat healthily.
 Incorporate healthy, fresh foods into your diet.
-If you can, buy organic, seasonal fruits and vegetables, local products, legumes, protein (which for women are fundamental to the hormonal balance), and fish such as salmon, sardines and mackerel rich in omega-3.
+If you can, buy organic, seasonal fruits and vegetables, local products, legumes, protein (fundamental to the hormonal balance for women), and fish such as salmon, sardines and mackerel rich in omega-3.
 Avoid refined sugars, alcohol, processed foods, cured meats and hard cheeses, sweets and treats.
 Eat a wide variety of food.

 - Exercise.
 Whatever your preference is, just move!
-Whether it’s running, swimming, doing competitive sports, playing volleyball, cardio, HIIT, aerobics, yoga or just walking.
+Whether running, swimming, competitive sports, playing volleyball, cardio, HIIT, aerobics, yoga, or walking.
 Did you know that an open-air walk reduces the risk of heart disease, helps you lose weight, prevents diabetes and obesity, and stimulates creativity and productivity?
-When I can’t think clearly or have no motivation, I take a nice walk, possibly while listening to a book or music, and I come back regenerated!
+When I can’t think clearly or have no motivation, I take a nice walk, possibly while listening to a book or music, and I return regenerated!

 6. Look after your Emotional Wellbeing